sinaru/rapidflow/README.md

 > **⚠️ Early Development Warning**: This library is at a very early stage of development.
 The interfaces and APIs
 > may change without backward compatibility guarantees.
 Use in production at your own risk.

-Rapidflow is a lightweight, concurrent pipeline processor for Ruby that transforms data through multiple stages like items moving through stages in a rapid flow.
+RapidFlow is a lightweight, concurrent pipeline processor for Ruby that transforms data through multiple stages like items moving through stages in a rapid flow.
 Perfect for I/O-bound operations like web scraping, API calls, and data processing.